Cret123/The-Cyborg-Gadgets/Generation_4/Generation_4.md

 # Generation 4

-Forth generation watches are the first generation to use an MCU to unlock many more features.
+Fourth generation watches have made a significant leap forward, being the first to incorporate an MCU (microcontroller unit).
+The most common MCU is the Arduino Pro Mini for its compact size and price.
+However, specialized models may use other Arduino variants.

-Most commonly used is the Arduino Pro Mini, due to its small size and low cost.
-However, various other arduinos are used for special cases.
+## Devices

 - [Watch 4.0](./Watch4.0/Watch4.0.ino) was the first 4th generation watch to be built.
 It uses a neopixel for communication, flashing various colours and sequences for various meanings.
 - [Watch 4.1](./Watch4.1/Watch4.1.ino) made use of technology from its prior generation, utilising an SA56 display.
 While this improves communication, the amount of pins required to use the display limits other potential features.